MariusVanDerWijden/progpow-wiki/ProgPoW.md

 Ethereum's development coincided with the development of the SHA3 standard, and the standards process made a late change in the padding of the finalized hash algorithm, so that Ethereum's "sha3_256" and "sha3_512" hashes are not standard sha3 hashes, but a variant often referred to as "Keccak-256" and "Keccak-512" in other contexts.
 See discussion, e.g. [here](https://github.com/ethereum/EIPs/issues/59), [here](http://ethereum.stackexchange.com/questions/550/which-cryptographic-hash-function-does-ethereum-use), or [here](http://bitcoin.stackexchange.com/questions/42055/what-is-the-approach-to-calculate-an-ethereum-address-from-a-256-bit-private-key/42057#42057).
+In order to improve the overhead of keccak we use keccak-f[800] with 800 bits of security.
+As of now, there are no known attacks to decrease the security of keccak in a way that threatens the security of keccak-f[800].

 Please keep that in mind as "sha3" hashes are referred to in the description of the algorithm below.

 ### Parameters

-The parameters for Ethash's cache and dataset depend on the block number.
+The parameters for ProgPoW's cache and dataset depend on the block number.
 The cache size and dataset size both grow linearly; however, we always take the highest prime below the linearly growing threshold in order to reduce the risk of accidental regularities leading to cyclic behavior.
+The cache set does not grow, it is fixed to PROGPOW_CACHE_BYTES bytes.

 ```python
 def get_cache_size(block_number):